harry-peek/ringcentral-api-docs/docs/global SMS/sms-message.md

 ## Message Validity and Retry Policy

-Messente forwards the SMS request to the operators, who, in turn, will retry SMS delivery for a **minimum of 6 hours.**
+The SMS request is forwarded to the operators, who, in turn, will retry SMS delivery for a **minimum of 6 hours.**

 That being said, operators differ in their policies so some may retry SMS delivery up to 48 hours in total, starting with shorter retry intervals and switching to longer retry intervals towards the end.
 Some, on the other hand, may only retry for the required minimum of 6 hours indicated by us.